 First of all, gluten is a protein that is found in grains such as wheat, barley, and rye.
 Gluten acts as a binding agent for these proteins.
 As a celiac, gluten affects the small intestine.
 There are finger-like projections, called villi, that flatten when gluten is consumed.
 The villi are vital in providing the body with nutrients, so the person becomes malnourished.
 When the small intestine isn’t given time to heal, this can lead to the development of other autoimmune disorders, such as Type 1 diabetes, and also lead to certain cancers or osteoporosis.

 In recent years, the oh-so-wonderful gluten free fad has become increasingly popular.
 Some people joined the bandwagon, but when asked what gluten actually is, had no idea.
 The pros?
 More gluten free options in grocery stores and restaurants and better labeling on food products.
 The cons?
-Celiac disease and gluten intolerances not being taken seriously and restaurants not providing adequate training to hinder the cross-contamination of their food.
+Celiac disease and gluten intolerances not being taken seriously and restaurants not providing adequate training to hinder the cross-contact of their food.

 Whether you’re just starting your gluten free journey as a celiac, or you’re a veteran like me, I’m hoping this can be a place for support, advice and guidance.
 Welcome to Simple Celiac!